samuraixcode/loladviser/README.md

 9. Enter your api in '' of the apikey=. example: apikey = 'asdf-asdf-asdf-asdf'
 10. Save file.
 11. Start cmd.exe, go to the source code folder and type python Main.py
-12. After the program is finished you will have an image for your daily win rate for the current day's hours.
-Next time you run the program it will use the already downloaded files to calculate so you will not going to wait again.
+12. After the program is finished you will have an image for your daily win rate.
+Next time you run the program it will use the already downloaded files to calculate for the day's winrate.
 12. When you want new calculations just delete w.txt.
 13. When you want to download the new data just delete the old data: xdata.npy and ydata.npy